kevinkhill/Codeigniter-gCharts/README.md

 This is a library that extends the flexibility and power of Google Charts into CodeIgniter using the magic of PHP5
 By: [Kevin Hill](kevinkhill@gmail.com)

-If you have any questions or comments... please email me, post issues here, or fork me and help me out ;)
+If you have any questions or comments... please email me, post issues here, or fork me and help out ;)

  - - -